bast/paragliding-aerodynamics/slides.md

 ### Wing design

 - wing is open in front: cell intakes
-- arc
+- arc (wing is not flat but curved)
 - stability design
 - wing is flexible/collapsible
+- negative angle of attack makes wing collapse
 - there is pressure inside the wing and it varies
-- we can change the size of wing during the flight (voluntarily or involuntarily)
+- we can change the size of wing during flight (voluntarily or involuntarily)

 ### Controls